fever-ch/go-google-sites-proxy/README.md

 ```

 ## To-Do

 - add cache for the retrieved content
-- add a proper logging mechanism

-### Run it on any architecture supported by Golang
+## Run it on any architecture supported by Golang

 Build a Linux static binary from Linux, OSX, Microsoft Windows, ... (cross-compilation)